WHAT ARE THE PUBLIC HUMANITIES?

 WHAT IS EXPECTED OF PARTICIPANTS?

-Faculty and grad student participants will agree to attend and participate in scheduled programming for the entire week the institute is in session, and they will make three commitments beyond their attendance.
+Faculty and grad student participants will agree to attend and participate in scheduled programming for the entire week the institute is in session (with the exception of built-in travel days on 6/2 and 6/8), and they will make three commitments beyond their attendance.
 They will agree to:

 a) plan and initiate an engaged project in the following academic year (for which they will be eligible to apply to the institute for a $5,000 start-up award)